-Prospective students and their families, face a challenge of choosing the university.
+Prospective students and their families, face the challenge of choosing the university.
 They need to have some benchmarks, some common ground for the comparison of the universities.
-Ultimate goal of the students is to be prepared for future.
+The ultimate goal of the students is to be prepared for the future.
 For example, they want to understand how their courses are aligned with what is required by the future employer, and what are their chances to get good employment after graduation.
-Professional staff need to compare themselves month to month and improve; they also need to justify a spending budget.
-A proper evaluation system will help academic staff to improve, and will help management to decide about any reward.
+Professional staff needs to compare themselves a month to month and improve; they also need to justify a spending budget.
+A proper evaluation system will help academic staff to improve and will help management to decide about any reward.

 Members of the Coalition will come together to discuss and adopt the measurement standards for University Scorecards.
 Possible metrics can include: